RedHatGov/serverless-workshop-code/model/README.md

 1. Download the dataset

-2. Train the model
+2. Train the model.
+Model is uploaded to S3 bucket.
+You can change the bucket name in the code.
 ```
 python train-nlp-model.py
 ```

-3. Model will be saved to disk as `model.pkl`

-4. Run the prediction service using flask
+3. Run the prediction service using flask.
+You can change the bucket name in the code.
 ```
+export FLASK_APP=run-nlp-model.py
 flask run
 ```